mcorbe/talemo/frontend/pwa/IMPLEMENTATION_SUMMARY.md

 - Set up efficient caching strategies in the service worker
 - Prepared for image optimization

+## URL Configuration

+To ensure the service worker has the correct scope, it needs to be served from the root path.
+This was implemented by:

+1. Creating a view in `frontend/views.py` to serve the service worker file
+2. Adding a URL pattern in `config/urls.py` to serve the service worker from the root path
+3. Updating the service worker registration in the base template to use the correct URL

 ## Testing

 To test the PWA functionality: